1Shubham7/Wife-Predictor-v2/README.md

   <img src="https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E" alt="JavaScript" />
 </p>

-We plan to add Django REST framework as the backend in the future.
+We plan to add the Django REST framework as the backend in the future.

 <hr>